 The old school method

-This method requires a lot of your patience and involves using room temperature water and coarse grind to make your Aeropress cold-brew.
-You must follow the traditional cold brew preparing time (leave the water in the chamber for about 12-24 hours) to enjoy a refreshing cup of cold brew coffee.
+This method requires much patience and involves using room temperature water and coarse grind to make your Aeropress cold-brew.
+You must follow the traditional cold brew preparing time (leave the water in the chamber for about 12-24 hours) to enjoy a refreshing coffee.

 Aeropress iced coffee

-There are moments coffee anxiety will not let you accomplish anything, and if craving cold coffee, the quick fix would be to prepare Aeropress iced coffee through the traditional way (using Aeropress) and then pour the concentrated coffee over ice.
+There are moments coffee anxiety will not let you accomplish anything.
+If craving cold coffee, the quick fix would be to prepare Aeropress iced coffee the traditional way (using Aeropress) and then pour the concentrated coffee over ice.

 1-minuted cold brew